google/go-cloud/internal/docs/pubsub/design.md

 of portability.

 So what’s missing?
 The solution described above means being locked into a particular implementation of pubsub.
-The potential lock-in is even greater when building systems in terms of the cloud-specific services such as AWS SNS+SQS, GCP PubSub or Azure Service Bus.
+There is also a potential for lock-in when building systems in terms of the cloud-specific services such as AWS SNS+SQS, GCP PubSub or Azure Service Bus.

 Developers may wish to compare different pubsub systems in terms of their performance, reliability, cost or other factors, and they may want the option